Patrick Wayman: Career

 A colleague, Tao Kiang, stated that Wayman "changed the face of astronomy in Ireland".
 While at Dunsink, he expanded and adapted the facilities, with a focus on computing and electronics.
 He forged connections between Dunsink and international observatories such as Boyden Observatory, South Africa with the Armagh–Dunsink–Harvard (ADH) telescope, installed in 1952.
-Due to political pressure, this partnership ended in the mid 1970s.
+Due to political pressure, this partnership ended in the mid-1970s.
 Wayman later negotiated the participation of Ireland in the International Observatory built on La Palma, Canary Islands.
-He was interested in advanced imaging cameras and instrumentation, and theoretical study of solar system and galactic dynamics.
-He was also an advocate for the history of astronomy, which led him to oversee the restoration of the dome shutters in 1985, the South telescope in 1987, and the 12 inch Grubb refractor in 1988, as well as his publication Dunsink observatory, 1785–1985 – a bicentennial history (1987).
+He was interested in advanced imaging cameras and instrumentation, and the theoretical study of the Solar System and galactic dynamics.
+He was also an advocate for the history of astronomy, which led him to oversee the restoration of the dome shutters in 1985, the South telescope in 1987, and the 12-inch Grubb refractor in 1988, as well as his publication Dunsink observatory, 1785–1985 – a bicentennial history (1987).

 In 1974 he helped found the Astronomical Science Group of Ireland, and was a member of the International Astronomical Union serving as general secretary from 1979 to 1982 leading to the return of Chinese astronomers to the Union for the first time in 20 years.
 He oversaw the establishment of a permanent secretariat of the Union in Paris.
 From 1966 he was a member of the Royal Irish Academy, serving on the council from 1975 to 1978, chairman of committees for astronomy and for the history and philosophy of science and vice-president from 1978 to 1979.
 From 1982 he was an associate of the Royal Astronomical Society, and the honorary Andrews professor, at Trinity College Dublin in 1984.
 In 1993 the National University of Ireland awarded him an honorary D.Sc.